eclipse-che/che-docs/src/main/pages/user-management/authentication.md

 }
 ```

 The algorithm that is used for signing machine tokens is `SHA-512` and it's not configurable for now.
 Also, there is no public service that distributes the public part of the key pair with which the token was signed.
 But in each machine, there must be environment variables that contains key value.
-So, agents can verify JWT token using the following environment variables:
+So, agents can verify machine JWT token using the following environment variables:
 - `CHE_MACHINE_AUTH_SIGNATURE__ALGORITHM` - contains information about the algorithm which the token was signed
 - `CHE_MACHINE_AUTH_SIGNATURE__PUBLIC__KEY` - contains public key value encoded in Base64